-If you're coming to India for the first time, you're probably feeling a bit apprehensive, not knowing what to expect.
+If you're visiting India for the first time, you're probably feeling a bit apprehensive, not knowing what to expect.
 This is completely understandable and is something that everyone who travels to India experiences.
+India is quite unlike anywhere else in the world and is an assault on all senses, so culture shock is unavoidable!
+It's part of what makes India such an astonishing, life-changing place.

 1. Leaving the Airport in India

 Stepping out of the airport can be a disorientating experience.
-You'll probably be struck by two things at the same time -- the heat and the people.
-Unless you come from a warm, humid country, you'll definitely notice a change in the weather in most places in India.
+You'll probably be struck by two things at the same time -- the heat and the swarm of people.
+Unless you come from a warm and humid country, you'll definitely notice a change in the weather in most places in India.
 The amount of people in India is what really takes some getting used to though.
 There are just so many of them!
 They're everywhere, and you can't help but wonder where they all came from and where they're going.
+What's more, you'll notice that most of them are men.

 2. Roads in India